PeterNaydenov/dt-toolbox/README.md

   // * Structure Manipulation
-     assemble     : 'Remove all duplications in the keys and shrinks th possible' , ignoreKeys   : 'Converts object with nosense keys in array' , keyList      : 'Returns array of DT object keys;' , valueList    : 'Returns array of DT object values;' , json         : 'Return JSON format of DT object' , build        : 'Build ST object'
+     assemble     : 'Remove all duplications in the keys and shrinks th possible' , ignoreKeys   : 'Converts object with nosense keys in array' , keyList      : 'Returns array of DT object keys' , valueList    : 'Returns array of DT object values' , json         : 'Return JSON format of DT object' , build        : 'Build ST object'

   // * Data Manipulation
    , map          : 'Standard map function'
-   , modifyKeys   : 'Add modified keys back to DT object;' , keepKeys     : 'Apply test on array of keys.
-Keep met the criteria;' , removeKeys   : 'Apply test on array of keys.
-Remove met the criteria;' , keepValues   : 'Apply test on values.
-Keep met the criteria;' , removeValues : 'Apply test on values.
-Remove met the criteria;' }
+   , modifyKeys   : 'Add modified keys back to DT object' , keepKeys     : 'Apply test on array of keys.
+Keep met the criteria' , removeKeys   : 'Apply test on array of keys.
+Remove met the criteria' , keepValues   : 'Apply test on values.
+Keep met the criteria' , removeValues : 'Apply test on values.
+Remove met the criteria' }

 ```